mchenliu/ChatGPT_Project_Data_Job_Analysis/README.md

 ![Settings](images/Setting.png)

-### :three: Jokes
+### :three: Humor

-- **Season 6 Peak**: There is a notable peak in humor contributions in Season 6, with most characters showing increased joke counts, especially Chandler and Ross.
+- **Season 6 Peak**: There is a notable peak in humor contributions in Season 6, with most characters showing increased humor, especially Chandler and Ross.
-- **Season 2 Dip**: Humor contributions reach a low point in Season 2, as indicated by almost all characters having a decrease in their joke counts.
+- **Season 2 Dip**: Humor contributions reach a low point in Season 2, as indicated by almost all characters having a decrease in their humor.
 - **Fluctuations Across Seasons**: Chandler and Ross show the most noticeable spikes and declines, while Phoebe, Monica, and Rachel maintain steadier contributions across seasons.

 Chandler and Ross are the main drivers of humor throughout the series.
 Season 6 is a comedic high point for the entire show.